 In this section

-People should keep doing what they’ve always done.
-That means only ordering prescriptions when they are needed, get it dispensed in the usual way and keep taking it in the way it was prescribed.
+Clinicians should not write longer NHS prescriptions and people should keep doing what they’ve always done.
+That means only ordering prescriptions when they are needed, getting medication dispensed in the usual way and continuing to take it in the way it was prescribed.

 If you have any concerns about your medicines or your regular prescription, you should talk to your local pharmacist in the first instance.

-The Home Office has published the following advice if you are an EU citizen; an organisation employing EU staff or are recruiting from the EU:
+The Home Office has published the following advice if you are an EU citizen; an organisation employing EU staff; or are recruiting from the EU:

 - EU citizens in the UK – Stay Informed, provides information about the citizens’ rights agreement and the Settlement Scheme for EU citizens in the UK.